You should look to extend your lease because;

 When should the lease be extended?

-As a rule, though there are exceptions, you have a right to extend your lease by 90 years whether the landlord agrees or not, once you have owned your flat for two years.
-We can handle the whole process for you; talk to us about what it will cost and how long it will take.
+As a rule, though there are exceptions, with the statutory method, the tenant has a right to extend your lease by 90 years whether the landlord agrees or not, once they have owned your flat for two years.
+We can handle the whole process for you, call us on 020 8771 5254 to discuss your options.